-A Declaration form is only good for three (3) years.
-If you become unable to decide during those three (3) years, your Declaration will remain good until you can make decisions again.
-You may change or cancel your Declaration when you can understand and make choices about your care.
+A declaration form is only good for three (3) years.
+If you become unable to decide during those three (3) years, your declaration will remain good until you can make decisions again.
+You may change or cancel your declaration when you can understand and make choices about your care.
 You must give your form to your Primary Care Physician (PCP) or Mental Health Provider and the person you name to make decisions for you.

-For more information on the Declaration for Mental Health Treatment go to the State of Oregon website at: http://cms.oregon.gov/oha/amh/forms/declaration.pdf
+For help with or for more information on the Declaration for Mental Health Treatment, call Member Services at the number at the top of the page, or go to the State of Oregon website at: https://aix-xweb1p.state.or.us/es_xweb/DHSforms/Served/le9550.pdf.